ilikebooks123/Simple-Banking-System/README.md

 ```
 Operation One
 -
-Allows the user to check their balance before and after transactions
+Allows the user to check their balance before and after transactions.
 ```
 ------------------------------------
       Welcome to the simple bank